jsl416/Getting_and_Cleaning_Data/README.md

 2) the codebook for the final data set created.

 # 1) About "run_analysis.R" script
-This purpose of the "run_analysis.R" is to create a tidy set directed by the Course project guidelines.
+The purpose of the "run_analysis.R" is to create a tidy set directed by the Course project guidelines.
 (1) It downloads the Samsung Galaxy data into your working directory and merges the training and the test sets to create one data.
 (2) Then it extracts the mean and standard deviation for each measurement with feature.txt.
 (3) It uses descriptive activity names(w/ activity_labels.txt) to name the activities in the data set at the column number 562.